novoda/notils/README.md

 - Simple Fade animations in & out done for you
 - Logging Novogger & Simple Log to give to give automatic details of where the Log executed
 - StrictMode Management - enable strict mode in one line
-- WebViews , allowing custom loading of different scenarios (raw assets, external urls)
+- WebViews, allowing custom loading of different scenarios (raw assets, external urls)
+- ToastDisplayers for saner displaying of Toast notifications

 Adding to your project